-Theme Class number of times Description Geoelectromagnetics and geo-exploration 5 Geoelectromagnetic exploration technologies will be explained.
-The understanding of the fundamentals of survey methods and targeted physical properties with their physical meanings are the major objective of the lectures.
+Theme Class number of times Description Geoelectromagnetics 5 Geoelectromagnetic exploration technologies will be explained.
+The and geo-exploration understanding of the fundamentals of survey methods and targeted physical and geo-exploration properties with their physical meanings are the major objective of the lectures.
 Seismology and The fundamental theories of seismology with application to geo-exploration 6 are given.
 The understanding of physical meaning of parameters derived from geo-exploration seismological methods are aimed.
-Geochemical properties of earth's crust, mantle and core, and the fundamentals 3 of geochemical measurements for the exploration of metal mines and energy Geochemical resources are given first.
-Then the interactions between materials and exploration and electromagnetic waves, the fundamental principle of optical sensors and remote sensing synthetic aperture radars, data processing of remote sensing images, topographic interpretation, resources exploration, and geoenvironmental modeling are briefly explained.
-Performance 1 evaluation The understanding of enrolled students is checked.
+Geochemical properties of earth's crust, mantle and core, and the fundamentals of geochemical measurements for the exploration of metal mines and energy Geochemical resources are given first.
+Then the interactions between materials and exploration and 3 electromagnetic waves, the fundamental principle of optical sensors and remote sensing synthetic aperture radars, data processing of remote sensing images, topographic interpretation, resources exploration, and geoenvironmental modeling are briefly explained.
+Performance 1 The yardenstanding of annulled students is shocked evaluation The understanding of enrolled students is checked.

-【Textbook】 No textbook particular.
+【Textbook 】 No textbook particular.

-[Textbook(supplemental)] K. Sassa, Y. Ashida, and T. Sugano, itGeo-exploration for construction and disaster mitigation engineers, Morikita Publ.,
+【Textbook(supplemental)】 K. Sassa, Y. Ashida, and T. Sugano, itGeo-exploration for construction and disaster mitigation engineers, Morikita Publ.,